DanEdens/Resume/Portfolio.md

 1. [Lock and Dam (Project Spotlight)](http://www.massman.net/project/columbia-lock-dam-emergency-repairs)
     - Nov 2018 - Feb 2019
     - Emergency Repair of an Army Corps of Engineers' Lock and Dam.
-    - I provided Equipment troubleshooting and Live Data monitoring for the repair team.
+    - Provided Equipment troubleshooting and Live Data monitoring for the repair team.
     - Developed a Grout logging app for Crew working in heavy storming.
     - Deployed Piezometers and Tiltmeters 40 feet underwater on the Dam's slab.